acweathersby/sherpa/README.md

 ## License

 Radlr is released with a split license structure.
-The main toolchain is licensed under the [GNU General Public License v3](./LICENSE.md), wherease generated and runtime code is released under Apache Licenses.
+The main toolchain is licensed under the [GNU General Public License v3](./LICENSE.md), wherease generated and runtime code covered under MIT Licenses.
 This allows users to use Radlr parsers however they see fit, while protecting the integrity of the core project.